Skip to main content

 The "Installation Saved Segment" by default contains a list of the most commonly used system execs and XEDIT macros.
 By default, it's loaded in every virtual machine.

 Segment contains the FSTs for files on the help disk.
 It is used by many people.
 Since it contains FSTs, it must be located below the 16 meg line.
+(As of z/VM 6.3.0 the HELPSEG segment is no longer defined.)

-The PIPELINES modules.
-Shipped as part of the CMSPIPES space.
-This can be loaded above the 16 meg line.
+Contains the PIPELINES modules and the REXX Sockets code.
+It can be loaded above the 16 meg line.
 Pipelines is used by just about everyone.

 CMSFILES